 Steube is the representative for Florida’s 17th congressional district (view map) and is a Republican.
 He has served since Jan 3, 2019.
-Steube is next up for reelection in 2022 and serves until Jan 3, 2025.
+Steube is next up for reelection in 2024 and serves until Jan 3, 2025.
 He is 44 years old.

 Steube is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot is a member of the House of Representatives positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 The chart is based on the bills Steube has sponsored and cosponsored from Jan 3, 2019 to Jan 30, 2023.
 See full analysis methodology.

 Steube sponsors bills primarily in these issue areas:

 Armed Forces and National Security (23%) International Affairs (21%) Crime and Law Enforcement (13%) Government Operations and Politics (11%) Immigration (11%) Taxation (10%) Health (6%) Foreign Trade and International Finance (6%)